-I’m getting questions from a lot of colleagues about how to set this delicate process up for success.
-Here’s my approach:
+We get many questions about how to set this delicate process up for success, so here are our recommendations.

-1. Show why board members need to give generously.
+1. Show why it’s important that board members give generously.

 Make the philosophy clear.

 The importance of board member participation in annual giving is rarely explained properly to members.

 Instead, the issue of their giving is apologized for, snuck up on, or swept under the rug.

 When the reasoning for their giving is established in an open and straightforward way by board leaders, then staff can cheerfully and enthusiastically talk about it, without feeling awkward.

 Board members know that their cash contributions lend vital credibility to your fundraising efforts.
 They know they are supposed to give.

 But often they need a reminder, or a nudge – especially during such a busy time in the midst of such a crazy year.